qgis/QGIS-UC-Website/content/about.md

 ## Contributor Meeting

-Right after the conference, QGIS Contributor Meeting will take place on 4-6 June at a next door venue.
+Right after the conference, QGIS Contributor Meeting will take place on 7-9 October at a next door venue.
 This event is for those who contribute to the development of QGIS.
 It’s free to join but you are expected to make yourself useful on improving the QGIS application, documentation or website or do anything else QGIS will benefit from.